Where the Logit Lens Breaks Down

 The number is the derivative.
 The approximation is called first-order because it uses the first derivative; higher-order Taylor terms (, etc.) are dropped.
 It says: if you nudge the input by away from , the output moves by roughly times that nudge.
 The approximation is exact only when is a straight line; for curves, the error grows with .

-The key point: near , the curve looks linear.
-First-order means we take that local straightening seriously and use it to predict small displacements.
+Near , the curve looks linear.
+A first-order approximation uses that local straightening to predict small displacements.

 ...to many dimensions